hypebeast/sqliteweb/README.md

 `sqliteweb` is a web-based SQLite database browser.
 It's written in *Go*.

-It's based on [pgweb](https://github.com/sosedoff/pgweb) and [sqlite-browser](https://github.com/coleifer/sqlite-browser).
+It's inspired and influenced by [pgweb](https://github.com/sosedoff/pgweb) and [sqlite-browser](https://github.com/coleifer/sqlite-browser).

 ![](http://sebastianruml.name/images/projects/sqliteweb/sqliteweb-structure.png)

 ## Overview

 `sqliteweb` is a web-based SQLite database browser.
-The goal is to provide a simple and intuitive browser for SQLite databases that provides basic functions to browse SQLite databases and tables.
+The goal is to provide a simple and intuitive browser for SQLite databases.
+It provides basic functions to browse SQLite databases and tables.

 ## Features